Ruth Rathband Coach

 I hope you find the content on this website informative and useful.

-However, if you would like any further information (or clarification) please get in touch via the contact me page.
+However, if you would like any further information (or clarification) please contact me.

 so what is life coaching?